Myarth

 Myarth is a hill in the Usk Valley in the county of Powys in South Wales, about 2 miles west of Crickhowell.
 Its summit at 292 m is covered by trees, whilst the larger part of its slopes are also wooded.
 It is listed as a Marilyn.
 Myarth has an elongate form commonly ascribed to erosion by the west-to-east movement of the Usk Valley glacier during successive ice ages.
 The River Usk runs along the foot of the hill on its southern side.
 Myarth forms a prominent feature in many views over the Usk Valley and often features in commercial photography of the area.

 Though it is ringed by public roads—the A40 to the north and a minor road to the south—there is no public access to the hill itself, which is in private ownership.

 In 2016, the hill was used as the location for a segment of an episode of the motoring series The Grand Tour.

+The summit of the hill once contained a prehistoric hill fort, known as Myarth Camp, now largely obliterated by trees.
+It is thought to date from the Iron Age (c.
+800 BC – AD 74).
+It had a double vallum, or rampart, and measured around 350m WNW/ESE by 210m, with an entrance at the east end.

+In the valley directly below the hill fort, half a mile to the north, a Roman fort was established in the mid-70s AD, when the Romans subdued the local tribe, the Silures.
+The fort, known today as Pen-y-Gaer, remained in use until the mid-2nd century AD.
+Near the Roman fort, on its south side, a civilian settlement or vicus grew up, the traces of which are mostly buried below ground today; it was occupied between the 1st and 3rd centuries AD.

+On the south side of Myarth Hill a ford, now no longer used, once crossed the River Usk to Cyffredin, a hamlet near Llangynidr, from where a road passes over Llangynidr Mountain to Ebbw Vale.